rmoultonhuber/CSC-101-Final-Project-PokerGame/README.md

     List: Deck - This list hold the 52 cards of a traditional deck in a randomly suffled order.

+### <span style="color:tan"> Function Descriptions

+    shuffle - Shuffles a deck of 52 cards.
+Input = deck, Output = deck

+    sort_ranks - Sorts a hand of five cards in order of descending rank.
+Input = list of Cards, Output = list of Cards

+    hand_type - Determines the highest type of the hand of the input hand.
+Input = list of Cards, Output = string

+    dealer_hand - Determines the type of hand held by the dealer.
+Input = list of Cards, Output = string

+    your_hand - Determines the type of hand held by the player.
+Input = list of Cards, Output = string

+    get_hand_value - Determines the hand value held by the player by finding its type in a dictionary of hand values.
+Input = list of Cards, Output = int

+    get_dealer_hand_value - Determines the hand value held by the dealer by finding its type in a dictionary of hand values.
+Input = list of Cards, Output = int

+    win_or_lose -

+    betting -

+    play game -

+    game_statrt -

 ### <span style="color:tan"> <ins> Credits and Distribution
     Repository Setup - Ruben